fastscape-lem/fastscapelib/doc/source/guide_grids.md

   - 1-dimensional, uniform, static
   - Evolution of a river longitudinal profile, hillslope or escarpment cross-section.

-    Algorithm implementations on this grid are often trivial, but it is useful for quickly switching between the 1D and 2D cases while experimenting.
+    Solving flow routing or differential equations in this special case is often trivial, but this grid is still is useful for quickly switching between the 1D and 2D cases without the need to re-implement anything.
 * - {cpp:class}`~fastscapelib::raster_grid_xt` {py:class}`~fastscapelib.RasterGrid`
   - 2-dimensional, rectangular, uniform, static
   - Evolution of an hillslope, escarpment, drainage basin, orogenic belt, etc.